DigiMancer3D/3DChangesPerspectives/Rumble_Overview/OVERLAYS/Readme.md

 ## Stream Overlays

-### These are overlays to assist in telling information to your audiance.
-These are normally designed to be left on screen or to by updated as the stream goes on.

-#### Folders are sets of overlays.
+### These are overlays to assist in directing your audiance's eye.
+Seperating your chat & other details while also being able to attach your socials and other infomation that can be commonly asked during a stream, this allows you to interact and explain your overlay some like your social deets are at ___ section of the screen.